 It’s clear to me that there is no one way to do things.

 Consequently, as I grew my own blog and coaching business, I combined elements from both groups.

 I wrote content because I enjoy writing.
 I built a community, use podcasts and social media.

 I also made offers frequently and directly using both my blog and my newsletter.
 I use long form copywriting and selling techniques that have proven very effective.

 I’m very aware of the different methodologies available and when to apply what.
 Strategy is my bread and butter and where I can help people the most.

 If you are struggling to figure out how to sell, or how to build an audience, what tools to use, whether you should foster community or buy traffic or what to do first, or even if you are right at the start and don’t know what to focus on, I am available to help you.

-My coaching community, The EJ Insider has only just quietly opened doors, with a small but active group participating.
+My coaching community, the Laptop Lifestyle Academy has only just quietly opened doors, with a small but active group participating.

 I spend time in there every day, answering questions, helping people to determine their next best step, to figure out which problem to solve first and how to solve it.

 If you’re at the stage where mentoring and ongoing support is required, my community is available to you.